Trusca-Alexandru/Simple-Moving-Average-Python/README.md

 # Simple-Moving-Average-Python
-Calculates the simple moving average for a data series from the file data.txt
+Calculates the simple moving average for a series of data from the file data.txt